Search for answers or browse our Knowledge Base.

 Discrete Sources, Incident Field, and Loads

-A structure can be excited by discrete sources or an incident field.
-Refer to Excitation by an Incident Field > for the second case.
-Discrete sources can be located on any wire segment and there can be more than one source, as many as there are segments.
+A structure in AN-SOF can be excited either by discrete sources or by an incident electromagnetic field.
+For the latter, refer to Excitation by an Incident Field.
+Discrete sources can be placed on any wire segment, and multiple sources may be added—up to one per segment if needed.

-A source is used to model the feed point of a transmitting antenna or generator in an electrical circuit.
+A source represents the feed point of a transmitting antenna or an electrical generator.
 There are two types of sources:

 - Voltage sources

-Current sources can be used to model impressed currents.
+- Current sources (used to model impressed currents)

 - Series RL impedance (inductive)